arturoherrero/powercore/README.md

 #### `head`

-Return the head of the array.
+Returns the head of the array.

 ```ruby
 [1, 2, 3].head  # => 1